In School in Germany: Mock Debate

 This leads to my question for the readers, as we are about to present our debate in the next week: Was Herbert Hoover responsible for the Great Crash of 1929, or was he a lame duck already because the Crash was beyond his control?
 State your arguments and reasons here in the comment section, or on the Files’ facebook pages.
 Deine Kommentare auf Deutsch sind herzlich wilkommen.

 Author’s Note: If you are interested in the Closed Version example of the Mock Debate and Sloppy Joe’s Healthy Meal Plan for your class preparation, please send me a line at email@example.com, and a copy will be sent to you, via e-mail and in PDF format.

 Tags: cultural studies, English, foreign language, Franklin D. Roosevelt, Germany, Great Crash of 1929, Gymnasium, Herbert Hoover, history, Howard Barrows, McMasters University, Mock Debate, Morgan Spurlock, political science, Problem-Based Learning, social studies, Supersize Me

 This entry was posted on Thursday, May 8th, 2014 at 9:43 pm by Jason D. Smith and is filed under Education, Food for thought, Question for the Forum, Schooling in Germany, Schooling in the US, Universities in Germany.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.